Geography Vision (Subject Lead: Miss C. Vernon)

 - to enable children to know and understand environmental problems at a local and regional level

 - to develop in children a variety of other skills, including those of enquiry, problem-solving, ICT, investigation, and prediction

 - to enhance their sense of responsibility for the care of the environment.

-We welcome you to review the Intent and Implementation documents to see how the Geography curriculum is put into practice.
+We welcome you to review the Curriculum and Pedagogy documents to see how the Geography curriculum is put into practice.

 Subject Lead Statement

 I would like to introduce myself as Miss Vernon, Geography lead here at Alexandra Junior School.
 The way in which the curriculum is designed allows for a broader, deeper understanding of the four areas of geography identified in the curriculum.
 The way geography is taught will allow children to gain contextual knowledge of the location of globally significant places and understanding the processes that give rise to key physical and human geographical features of the world.
 This will include both local and global studies.
 The children will also begin to identify how these features can vary and change over time.
 It is the aim that the way in which geography is taught will stimulate children’s curiosity and a fascination of the world which will stay with them for life.

 The units are intended to improve the children’s geographical vocabulary, map skills and knowledge of geographical facts and provides opportunities for consolidation and challenge.
 The units should allow pupils to gain an understanding of diverse places, people, resources and natural and human environments.
 As pupils progress through our education system, their growing knowledge about the world should help them to deepen their understanding of the interaction between physical and human processes.